bulletmark/pifaceio/README.md

 The pifaceio package is implemented in pure Python code using only the Python standard library, uses no external 3rd party packages, and is compatible with both Python versions 2 and 3.
+In my simple benchmark polled read and write tests, pifaceio performs significantly faster and with much less overhead than pifacedigitalio.

 ### INSTALLATION